marinaMiller39636/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the context of coding, this quote reminds us to strive for clean, readable, and maintainable code.
 Complexity often breeds bugs and misunderstandings.
 As programmers, our goal should be to write simple solutions to complex problems, favoring clarity and modularity over unnecessary abstractions or convoluted logic.
 Remember that code is read far more often than it is written, so always aim to make it as straightforward and intuitive as possible."

+# 2024-02-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.

+In programming, this translates to the importance of writing clean, readable, and maintainable code.
+It's not just about getting the job done but doing it in a way that's easily understandable and modifiable by others, including your future self.
+Always strive for simplicity in design, avoid unnecessary complexity, and embrace the power of modularization and abstraction.
+Remember, code is read far more often than it is written."